On Ramsey properties of classes with forbidden trees: Final comments

 \paragraph{Extreme amenability.} By a theorem of Kechris, Pestov and Todorčević~\cite{Topo-Dynamics}, the automorphism group of a Ramsey structure is extremely amenable.
-Thus Theorem~\ref{thm:main} provides a continuum of examples of structures with an extremely amenable automorphism group: take $\F'$ to be an infinite antichain of $\sigma$-trees; then the Fraïssé limit of the ordered expanded class for $\Forbh(\F)$ provides such an example for any subset~$\F$ of~$\F'$. \textbf{(Are their topological automorphism groups all essentially different???)}
+Thus Theorem~\ref{thm:main} provides a continuum of examples of structures with an extremely amenable automorphism group: take $\F'$ to be an infinite antichain of $\sigma$-trees; then the Fraïssé limit of the ordered expanded class for $\Forbh(\F)$ provides such an example for any subset~$\F$ of~$\F'$.

 \paragraph{Problem.} It would be interesting to classify all sets~$\F$ of \sigst s for which the corresponding ordered expanded class for $\Forbh(\F)$ is a Ramsey class.
 In particular, is it the case for any set~$\F$ of connected finite \sigst s?